Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Testing

-Please see Stencil's doc for [end-to-end testing](https://stenciljs.com/docs/end-to-end-testing)!

 Components should have an automated test for any incoming features or bug fix.
-We utilize Travis CI to check our work, so PRs will run tests and now allow merging unless all the tests pass (we suggest running locally before making a PR to save time).
+Make sure all tests pass as PRs will not be allowed to merge if there is a single test failure.

 We encourage writing expressive test cases and code that indicates intent.
 Use comments sparingly when the aforementioned can't be fully achieved.
 Keep it clean!

+Please see Stencil's doc for more info on [end-to-end](https://stenciljs.com/docs/end-to-end-testing) testing.
+See one of our test examples [here](https://github.com/Esri/calcite-app-components/blob/master/src/components/calcite-block/calcite-block.e2e.ts).

 #### Browser support

-Our components are best used in most modern browsers including Chrome, Firefox and Safari.
+Our components are best used in most modern browsers including Chrome, Firefox, Edge and Safari.

 ## Gotchas

-- There have been some complications with stencil loading elements polyfills in Edge.
-So, some APIs that are available in Chrome and Firefox aren't available in Edge.
-- Internet Explorer is _not_ recommended to use with our web components.
-- We have a [wiki](https://github.com/Esri/calcite-app-components/wiki/Stencil-Tidbits#gotchas) of gotchas we've found with Stencil.
+- See our [gotchas wiki](https://github.com/Esri/calcite-app-components/wiki/Stencil-Tidbits#gotchas) for issues we've found with Stencil.